List of fairs and festivals in Punjab, India: Bathinda Virasat Mela

 The mela showcases traditional Punjabi culture at the Jaipal Theme Village inside the Bathinda Sports Stadium.
 The mela also involves heritage walks from Gurdwara Haji Rattan to Jaipalgarh theme village.

 Vaisakhi

 Local fairs are organised in various places in Punjab on Vaisakhi.

 Mela Maghi

 The Mela Maghi held at Muktsar lasts for three days.

 Baba Sheikh Farid Aagman

 Baba Farid, a 12th-century Sufi Saint, visited Faridkot, named after him.
 The fair takes place at Gurdwara Tilla Baba Farid and includes cultural and sporting events.

-The mela takes place every year between 19 September and 23 September, Evolving from its spiritual origin associated with the visit of the Sufi Prophet, the festival has now become all-pervasive embracing cultural, literary, intellectual and sports spheres of the people of this region.
-In the true Sufi tradition of its founder saint, the festival has inherited the gospel of Humanism, Communal Harmony and National Integration is the conspicuous theme of the Aagman Purb.
+The mela takes place every year between 19 September and 23 September.
+Evolving from its spiritual origin associated with the visit of the Sufi Prophet, the festival has now embraced cultural, literary, intellectual and sports spheres of the people of this region.
+In the Sufi tradition of its founder saint, the festival has inherited the themes of humanism, communal harmony and national integration.